 Some 1,200 young men and women assisted these events as youth volunteers, garnering much recognition for their great work.
 The President of Mongolia commended them for being the first-ever and the biggest youth volunteer group in Mongolia.
 Each and every volunteer was given a certificate of appreciation.

-Ramallah, Occupied Palestinian Territory: "Adolescents can be powerful agents of change in communities," says Chizuru Iwata, an international UN Volunteer from Japan, who worked with UNICEF as a UNV Adolescent Participation Officer in the State of Palestine.
+Ramallah, State of Palestine: "Adolescents can be powerful agents of change in communities," says Chizuru Iwata, an international UN Volunteer from Japan, who worked with UNICEF as a UNV Adolescent Participation Officer in the State of Palestine.

 New Delhi, India: Miho Yoshikawa, an international UN Volunteer from Japan, was stationed in India with UNICEF.
 As a UNV Child Protection Officer in UNICEF’s Delhi office, she was responsible for programme monitoring, assistance to the organization’s state offices, documentation and research.